Kentucky Science and Engineering Foundation

 KSEF Managed Programs Impact at a glance -- including ROI, follow on funding, patented technological innovations, new businesses formed, young investigator awards and NSF career awards, peer reviewed manuscripts and book chapters, young scientists and engineers trained.

-PRESENTATIONS from many KSEF events, including the 2014 Kentucky SBIR/STTR Annual Conference and KIEC, are are now posted on Issuu.
+Presentations and Program Books from many KSEF events, including the 2014 Kentucky SBIR/STTR Annual Conference and KIEC, are are posted on Issuu.

 Created under the Kentucky Innovation Act of 2000, KSEF is an initiative of the Kentucky Science and Technology Corporation (KSTC), managed in partnership with the Kentucky Council on Postsecondary Education (CPE).
 KSTC is a private nonprofit enterprise founded in 1987 to enhance capacity of people, firms and organizations, to use science and technology to effectively compete in the global market place.